 Why should we care about credit inquiries?
-We should care because some inquiries can lower your FICO credit score.
+Because some inquiries can lower your FICO credit score.
 And this raises several questions:

-- Does shopping around for credit result in multiple, negative inquiries; and
+- Does shopping around for credit result in multiple, negative inquiries?

 We’ll take a look at each of these questions.
 But first let’s address a fundamental issue–why do credit inquires have any affect at all on our FICO scores?